Global Versus Local ERP Software

 Tier 1 ERP Software

 ‘Tier 1’ level packages like SAP Enterprise, Oracle and Infor are global multi-billion dollar operations designed to service the needs of the ‘big guys’ - large complex businesses that have many departments, a global presence and often complicated operational structures.
 Companies in this tier would expect to invest 7 figure sums into their business solutions.
+They tend to involve a consultant-led approach and can take between 2 and 3 years to roll out.
 Government agencies, banks, airlines and multi-national companies feature in this tier.

 Tier 2 ERP Software